mparson/gridgame/README.md

 embedded ActionScript of the original SWF game.

 ## Gameplay:

+For the C-64 version, use a joystick plugged into port 2, for the X-16, use the mouse.

 Mostly just like the original, click on a piece to make it rotate, if one of its two edges touches the edges of another piece, that